pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E5-jsWindow&this.md

 # E5 - SHORTEST JS Program 🔥window & this keyword

+> Let's check out the Shortest Program in JavaScript and more about the window and this keyword.
+Understand how the Global Execution Context is created, global object, and this keyword is created in JS.
+We'll also talk about what happens under the hood of the JS Engine when you execute this shortest code in the browser.

+> JavaScript Engine creates a global object whenever you run any JS code.
+In the case of browsers, this global object is known as window, check out the video to see the demo of this global object created by the browser.

 - Shortest JS program is empty JS file

 - What happens when run Empty JS file in the browser